cpetre01/DS-MandatoryExercise/README.md

-# Distributed_Systems
+# DS-MandatoryExercise1
-Repo used for all exercises and projects in Distributed Systems
+Repo used for Mandatory Exercise 1 in Distributed Systems